MDLC01/board-n-pieces/src/README.md

 - `square-size` is a length describing the size of each square.
 By default, this is `1cm`.

+- `square-stroke` specifies the stroke to use around individual squares.
+The default is `none`.

 - `white-square-fill` and `black-square-fill` indicate how squares should be filled.
 They can be colors, gradients or patterns.

 - `white-mark` and `black-mark` are the marks to use by default for the corresponding squares.